On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

+We now present results for linear and logistic regression models where the signal involves interactions.

-\subsection{Linear regression models}
+\subsubsection{Linear regression models}

-Assume the model \eqref{eq:linmod} and define the MSPE by \eqref{eq:MSPE} but in both cases with $\mb X \mbb \beta^*$ now replaced by $\mb f^*$ defined in \eqref{eq:int_model}.
-Note that where before, the structural error term $\mbb \gamma$ necessarily included two-way interaction terms if they were present, here the deterministic error need only include three-way and higher order interactions.
+Assume the model \eqref{eq:linmod} and define the MSPE by \eqref{eq:MSPE} but in both cases with $\mb X \mbb \beta^*$ now replaced by $\mb f^*$ \eqref{eq:int_model}.
+As in the previous section, we will assume that $\mb X$ has $q$ non-zero entries in each row.
+When OLS estimation is used, we have the following result.